saymrwulf/transformers/notes.md

 2022-08-19T07:57:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2022-08-19T01:24:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (transformers) 2022-08-19T21:50:00 - Minor doc updates: linking to article on quantization (transformers)
+2003 paper) (transformers) 2022-08-19T21:50:00 - Minor doc updates: linking to article on quantization (transformers) 2022-08-19T04:21:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers)